Psycho Realm: Tragedy

+Style and lyrics

 The group aims to inject pride and knowledge into those who live in gang-infested, poverty-ridden neighborhoods, while at the same time aiming to open the minds of the ones on the outside who look down upon them.
 Jacken attempts to explain to outsiders with his statement: "my people’s exodus results in prejudice / you ask us why in poverty we become terrorists/ well let me tell you this we don’t choose to tote gats / and selling on the corner is to avoid tax."
 Duke views the group not as rappers, but neighborhood reporters.
 They choose to document "a time when it's in fashion to be gun-flashing, blasting... strapped ready for rivals harassing."
 The Psycho Realm spoke about the corruption of Rampart police officers from their experiences living in the Rampart district, before the Rampart Scandal hit the media.
 The group also promotes the unification of gangs with remarks such as, "think about who dies when we let the lead out, we’re killing family tragically."
 The Psycho Realm has grown a worldwide following of "soldiers," and have performed in Mexico, Latin America, Japan, and Europe.
 At the moment, Duke is in charge of all merchandising for Psycho Realm.
 Duke is known to personally reply to many of his fans' emails, and is actively involved in a large percentage of production in Psycho Realm's and other affiliates' works.